panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 My avoiding continued until I faced a problem that required detailed Unicode knowledge.
 There was no way to apply situational solutions.

 After applying some efforts, reading a bunch of articles - surprisingly it wasn't hard to understand it.
-Well, some articles required reading at least 3 times.
+Well... some articles have required reading at least 3 times.

 As it turns out, Unicode is a universal and elegant standard.
 It may be tough because of a bunch of abstract terms hard to stick to.